Skip to main content Skip to footer

 ITIL 4 outlines 34 practices that support effective service management, but you don’t need to master them all at once.

-The five below form the foundation for every successful IT service team — giving you structure, consistency, and a clear path to improvement before expanding into more advanced areas.
+The 5 below form the foundation for every successful IT service team — giving you structure, consistency, and a clear path to improvement before expanding into more advanced areas.

 Incident management

 An incident is any unplanned interruption to service.
-Your goal?
-Restore normal operations as quickly as possible.
+Your goal is restore normal operations as quickly as possible.

-Quick restoration matters more than finding root causes during incident management.
-Save deep investigation for problem management.
+Save deep investigation for problem management; quick restoration is more important than finding root causes during incident management.

 Problem management

 Problems are the root causes behind incidents.
-While incident management puts out fires, problem management prevents them from starting.
+While incident management puts out fires, problem management prevents them from starting in the first place.

 • Reactive problem management: investigating after incidents occur.